janetlayne2/Temporal-SIR-GN/README.md

 | Bitcoin OTC (directed) | 1E6 | 11 | convergence (stop = True) |
 |GDELT   | 1 | 10 | convergence (stop = True)

-Note that BrazilAir, EUAir, USAir, and AS are too large for Github, and thus can be found in the following public Google Drive: <br>
+Note that BrazilAir, EUAir, USAir, and AS are too large for github, and can be found in the following public Google Drive: <br>

 https://drive.google.com/drive/folders/1a5uI6lIEBR3oUUU586ZQM-nJCb8pZkpg?usp=sharing